 (excluding Independence Day and Labor Day)

-Contract Period: June-September 2000, unless extended by both parties
+Contract Period: June 1, 2000 through September 31 2000, unless extended by both Parties

 Other Limitations: Maximum of 3 consecutive days; latest dispatch call by 5 p.m.

-2. RESPONSIBILITIES OF CUSTOMER: CUSTOMER affirms that it hasavailable for on-call (noticed) curtailmentthe loads identified in Article 8 following.
-CUSTOMER pledges to make a consistent good faith effort to curtail these loads throughout the announced curtailment periods, up to the limits described in Article 1 above.
+2. RESPONSIBILITIES OF CUSTOMER: Customer anticipates that the loads identified in Article 8 will be available for on-call (noticed) curtailment.
+Customer shall make an effort to cause curtailment of these loads throughout the noticed curtailment periods in accordance with the terms and conditions of this Agreement, up to the limits described in Article 1 above.

-CUSTOMER agrees to participate in all curtailment calls unless prevented from doing so by a valid and overriding emergency.
-Such conditions are defined as situations where personnel could be endangered, and/or the CUSTOMER’s plant or equipment could be damaged by a reduction in power supply or usage.
-This does not extend to decisions made for reasons of economics or convenience.

-CUSTOMER acknowledges that it is responsible for providing the personnel and any incidental equipment or fuel necessary for the activation, implementation, monitoring, control and curtailment of the loads identified in Article 8.
+CUSTOMER acknowledges that it or its designee is responsible for providing the personnel and any incidental equipment or fuel necessary for the activation, implementation, monitoring, control and curtailment of the loads identified in Article 8.

-3. RESPONSIBILITIES OF GOLDEN ENERGY SERVICES: Golden Energy Services will pay CUSTOMER for the load curtailment provided, in accordance with provisions of Article 4 following.
+3. RESPONSIBILITIES OF GOLDEN ENERGY SERVICES: Golden Energy Services will pay CUSTOMER for the load curtailment provided, in accordance with provisions of Article 4 of this Agreement.

-Golden Energy Services will provide assistance and training of CUSTOMER’s personnel in the preparation and implementation of CUSTOMER’s operations plan for curtailments.
+Golden Energy Services will provide assistance and training of CUSTOMER’s or HCC's personnel in the preparation and implementation of CUSTOMER’s operations plan for curtailments.

 Golden Energy Services will dispatch curtailment notification, by telephone, to the personnel designated by CUSTOMER at least one hour prior to the start of a curtailment period.